reichertc2/reichertc2/README.md

 Hi there 👋, I am Chris Reichert

 As a Full Stack Developer, I am creative, innovative, and passionate about bringing solutions to challenging issues.
-I am interested in both Front-End and Back-end.
+I just started my journey, but I have taken the first step.
 I enjoy how front-end brings the beauty of an application and love how the backend makes the connection.

 <!--
 **reichertc2/reichertc2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.